Frequently asked questions

 You participate at your own risk but some things to consider include:

 All finishers will be presented with a Cheltenham Challenge medal upon completing their chosen challenge.
-Winners medals will be presented to the 1st, 2nd and 3rd placed male and female in each event as measured from the official event start time.
+Winners medals or T-shirts (TBC) will be presented to the 1st, 2nd and 3rd placed male and female in each event as measured from the official event start time.

 Drinks, snacks and goodies will be available.